-The biggest capital requirements of SB Central Bank are comprised of card credit receivables.
+The biggest capital requirements of SB Central Bank are comprised of card credit receivables and unsecured consumer credit receivables.
 The standard method is applied to calculate the capital requirement for credit risk of the Bank.
 The capital requirement for operational risk is calculated by the basic method.
-The capital requirement relating to market risk is calculated by the basic method for the foreign exchange exposure.
+The capital requirement relating to market risk is calculated by the basic method for the foreign exchange exposure if the total net foreign exchange position is over two per cent of the aggregate amount of the own funds.
+SB Central Bank doesn't have the exchange position.